-There are typically two types of heating systems to choose from: furnaces or heat pumps.
+The heat pump vs furnace debate has been going for a while, so which is best?
+For those that are still learning, there are typically two types of heating systems to choose from: furnaces or heat pumps.
 Whether you live in Santa Clarita, California or the colder climates of Montana, figuring out what type of heating system to use in your house can be a difficult decision, and we are often asked the pros and cons of these two systems.
-So which should you choose, heat pump or furnace?
-The biggest factor in answering the heat pump vs furnace question is to first ask yourself what part of the country you live in.
-Heat pumps, for instance, will only work in places with mild winters, whereas furnaces can brave the harshest winter climates.
-But before we discuss a heat pump vs furnace debate in more detail, we first need to take a more in-depth look at each of these systems, and what they are designed for.
-Those of you who read our articles regularly, know that we are a small, U.S. Veteran-Owned HVAC company in Southern California, and pride ourselves in giving people honest, straight answers to their questions.
-In this article, we will discuss heat pumps, furnaces, and then show you how to figure out which is best for you and your climate.
+The biggest factor in answering the heat pump vs furnace question is to first ask yourself which part of the country you live in.
+Heat pumps, for instance, will typically only work in places with mild winters and are designed primarily for coastal regions in the southern states, whereas furnaces can brave even the harshest winter climates.
+Those of you who read our articles regularly know that we started as a small, U.S. Veteran-Owned HVAC company, and pride ourselves in giving people honest, straight answers to their questions.
+But before we continue the heat pump vs furnace debate in more detail, we'll first need to take an in-depth look at each of these systems, and what they are designed for.
+In this article, we will discuss heat pumps and furnaces, and then show you how to figure out which is best for you and your climate.

 Before you tackle the heat pump vs furnace question, you first need to know how to compare the two.
 Any type of heater, whether it is a gas furnace or an oil furnace, is measured using a rating called Annual Fuel Utilization Efficiency (AFUE).
 The AFUE is an objective means of comparing two different types of heaters, and is shown as a percentage.
 It can be thought of as kind of like a SEER rating for heaters.
 For instance, an AFUE of 60% would mean that 60% of the fuel burned by this heater can be used as useful heat to warm your house, and the other 40% is wasted through your exhaust vent.
 The higher the AFUE percentage, the more efficient the furnace or heat pump is.
 Below is a chart that directly compares different types of fuel – as you can see, some fuels are far more efficient than others: